cobookman/recipes/bagels.1.md

 4) let dough rest another 5-10mins.

 ### Boiling the bagels
-1) in a large pot add the integrediants and bring to a rolling boil.
+1) in a large pot add the water, honey, and salt.
+Bring to a rolling boil.
 2) add 2-3 bagels at a time (not to overcroud).
 Cook for 1 min, flip then cook for another 1 min.
 3) take bagels out, place on drying rack, and let cool for a few seconds.